Conversations

 Through inquiries into sociology, history, and especially philosophy and literature, Maxine Greene explores living in awareness and "wide-awakeness" in order to advance social justice.
 Her thinking about existence and the power of imagination have been brought to life through her study, academic appointments, essays and books.
 In her teaching, she desires to educate those who speak, write, and resist in their own voices, rather than mimic her ideas and language.
 We look forward hearing your voices here in these pages.

-In Holly Fairbank's aesthetic education course with graduate and undergraduate students from Hunter College and Borough of Manhattan Community College, CUNY Fall 2020 the students were asked to read two articles by Dr. Greene "Defining aesthetic education" (2002-Blue Guiter) and "Art and Imagination" (2000-Phi Delta Kappan) To my understanding, based on Maxine Greene’s reading, aesthetic education…Statement in Response
+In Holly Fairbank's aesthetic education course with graduate and undergraduate students from Hunter College and Borough of Manhattan Community College, CUNY Fall 2020 the students were asked to read two articles by Dr. Greene "Defining aesthetic education" (2002-Blue Guitar) and "Art and Imagination" (2000-Phi Delta Kappan) To my understanding, based on Maxine Greene’s reading, aesthetic education…Encounters with works of art

 aesthetic space, aesthetic experience